drdavis65/DSA-Leetcode/README.md

 # LeetCode Practice Solutions

-Welcome to my LeetCode practice repo!
+Welcome to my LeetCode practice repo.
 This repository is where I post my solutions to coding problems from [LeetCode](https://leetcode.com/), as a way to improve my problem-solving skills and keep track of progress over time.

 ## About